Alumni Spotlight: Jeffery Montgomery

 Gain the skills and experiences to turn great ideas into great products.

-The Master of Science in Product Innovation not only gives you knowledge needed, but
+The part-time Master of Science in Product Innovation advances your professional skills

 How Much?
 How Long?